List of 'Allo 'Allo! characters: Captain Hans Geering

-Captain Hans Geering (Sam Kelly) (series 1 to 4, series 7) – Original assistant to Colonel von Strohm, he has various characteristics that run counter to the stereotype of a Nazi officer (for example, he is not at all shocked to discover that his uniform is being made by a Jewish tailor).
+Captain Hans Geering (Sam Kelly) (series 1 to 4, series 7) – Original assistant to Colonel von Strohm, he has various characteristics that run counter to the stereotype of a German officer (for example, he is not at all shocked to discover that his uniform is being made by a Jewish tailor).
 He frequently visits the café.
 He is mistaken for a British airman in 'Camp Dance' and sent to Britain.
 He returns briefly in one episode of series 7, having accidentally become a trusted member of Britain's intelligence service.
 He is astonished to discover that his friends René and Edith are actually the mysterious "Nighthawk", but is happy in his new life, having become a naturalised British subject.
 He is notable for his odd pronunciation of "colonel" which usually sounds like "Colon-Nell" (as if he were speaking French).
 Whenever the Germans have to salute the Führer, Geering often heralds him by saying "-tler!" instead of the full salute.
 In a 2007 BBC special, Kelly says about his character that "Hans was just too lazy to say the whole sentence".
 Rumours that the actor refused to give the regular salute are false.
 In the second series episode "Herr Flick's Revenge" and the third series episodes "Flight of Fancy", "Pretty Maids All in a Row" and "The Great Un-Escape", the Hans Geering character gives the full "Heil Hitler" salute.
 Kelly also went on to play Hitler himself in Stalag Luft in 1993.